drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/04.customers/02.addresses/03.address-entry/docs.md

 #### Field overrides for locked address fields
 If your address field is locked, you won't be able to use the address field's *Manage fields* administrative page to set field overrides.
 However, you can implement `hook_form_alter()` to programmatically set override values.

 For example, suppose you want to set overrides for the address field that appears on *Customer* profiles.
-Here we set override values for the organization, locality, and postal code field
+Here we set override values for the organization, locality, and postal code field properties.

 ```php
 <?php